Nikhil556344/Data-Cleaning-Transformation-using-Python-Libraries/README.md

 Objective:

-•	Clean the dataset by resolving missing values, standardizing text, and converting data types.
-•	Derive insights like top-performing cities, total revenue, and transaction trends.
+Clean the dataset by resolving missing values, standardizing text, and converting data types.Derive insights like top-performing cities, total revenue, and transaction trends.

 Conclusion: